Mindy Tsonas Choi

 Location

-I live and create on unceeded land of the Agawam, Pennacook, and Pawtucket peoples on the southern region of the Wabanaki Confederacy and what is currently known as Massachusetts.
-As a community-made and collectively supported artist, I grow more humble every day in this human experience as I aim to create and thrive within collapsing systems of racial capitalism and patriarchal colonial empire.
+I live on unceeded land of the Algonquian-speaking people of the southern region of the Wabanaki Confederacy, and what is colonially known as Massachusetts.
+As a community-made and collectively supported artist, I grow more humble every day in this human experience as I aim to create and thrive within collapsing systems of racial capitalism and hetero-patriarchal empire.